-REGISTRATION OPEN FOR CUBBERLEY WINTER FUTSAL CAMP, EARLY BIRD DISCOUNT BY NOV 25TH.
+REGISTRATION OPEN FOR CUBBERLEY WINTER FUTSAL CAMP,

 Cubberley Winter Futsal Camp 2017-2018 returns for its ninth season, at Cubberley Pavilion & Gym B - 4000 Middlefield Rd, Palo Alto, for Boys/Girls, ages 7-14+ years.
 This very popular program is an open participation program; individual players and all skill levels are welcome.
-Sundays, Dec 10 2017 - Feb 18, 2018, these are weekly sessions thoughout the winter, with training, small sided games, and full 5v5 games.
+Sundays, Dec 10 2017 - Feb 18, 2018, these are weekly sessions throughout the winter, with training, small sided games, and full 5v5 games.
 It is an excellent activity to cooperate and compete with different players.
 Cubberley Winter Futsal Camp is sponsored by the Stanford Soccer Club.

 December 10, 2017 - February 18, 2018**, Sundays